pingcap/blog/tidb-in-mobike.md

 1. Full volume synchronization on a daily basis.
 This method would result in high pressure for the online databases and consume huge amounts of Hive resource as time goes on.

 2. Incremental synchronization on a daily basis.
-This approach was complex, given that the daily differences should be merged with the preceding day’s data, because HDFS does not support an `update` operation.
+This approach was complex, given that the daily differences should be merged with the preceding day's data, because HDFS does not support an `update` operation.
 The advantage of this method was that if the data size is large, incremental synchronization is faster and saves more space than full synchronization.
-The disadvantage is that incremental synchronization occupies a lot of Hadoop’s computing resources, which affects the system’s stability.
+The disadvantage is that incremental synchronization occupies a lot of Hadoop's computing resources, which affects the system's stability.

 Instead with TiDB, real-time data synchronization can be performed from multiple MySQL instances with tools designed specifically for the MySQL ecosystem.
 Syncer, which we mentioned before, enabled us to synchronize our TiDB cluster with various MySQL instances and the sharded MySQL clusters.
 TiDB supports the `update` operation, so it does not have the same issues Hive has.
 With TiSpark in the mix, which is a thin layer built for running Apache Spark on top of TiDB/TiKV, we can leverage Spark to quickly run complex OLAP queries immediately after data is imported to TiDB.